FAQUpdated Thursday December 28, 2017 by PVGS Web Admin.

 Q: I want to get my daughter some additional training to improve her skill level, who should I contact?

-A: Laura Taylor is our Director of Coaching and Instruction.
+A: Laura Taylor is our Commissioner.
 She can give you some options for additional training through her staff and some of the other coaches that provide instruction at the park.
 You can contact her with instruction based questions at email@example.com.

 Q: Why should I set up text messaging and how do I do it?